Leroy F. Aarons: Early life

-He was born in Bronx, New York, on December 8, 1933 to Latvian-Jewish immigrant parents.
-Leroy F. Aarons Aarons graduated cum laude from Brown University and earned an MS from the Columbia University Graduate School of Journalism.
-He served in the Navy and Naval Reserve, attained the rank of lieutenant, and was a copyeditor at the New Haven Journal-Courier.
+Born in The Bronx, New York, on December 8, 1933, to Latvian-Jewish immigrant parents, Aarons graduated from Brown University with a bachelor's degree in psychology in 1955 and earned a master's degree from the Columbia University Graduate School of Journalism.
+He served in the Navy and Navy Reserve, attaining the rank of lieutenant.
+He was a copy editor at The New Haven Journal-Courier.

+Career

-At The Washington Post
+The Washington Post

-Aarons worked at the Post for many years.
+Aarons worked at The Washington Post for 14 years.
 As an editor and a national correspondent, he served as New York bureau chief and later established the paper's first Los Angeles bureau.
-He covered major events of the 1960s and 1970s such as the assassinations of Martin Luther King Jr. and Robert F. Kennedy, urban riots, and government scandals.
+He was with the paper from 1962 to 1976, covering major events of the 1960s and 1970s.

-Aarons had a front-row seat when the Pentagon Papers story surfaced.
-As Los Angeles bureau chief, he covered California-related events in the case, including what work Daniel Ellsberg had been doing for the Rand Corporation and how he managed to remove the Pentagon Papers from Rand headquarters.
+As Los Angeles bureau chief when the Pentagon Papers story surfaced, he covered California-related events in the case, including the work Daniel Ellsberg had been doing for the RAND Corporation and how he removed the papers from its headquarters.

-The scandal that forced a president to resign was Watergate, and the Post was the paper that broke the story.
-Because of his role at the paper during the Watergate reporting, Aarons was hired as an accuracy consultant for the Post-centered film about the scandal, All the President's Men.
+The Post broke the Watergate scandal story, and because of his role at the paper during the time, Aarons was hired for a small role in the film All the President's Men.

-Work with Robert C. Maynard

-In 1981 Aarons met Israeli computer consultant Joshua Boneh at his Jewish Community Center in Washington D.C.
-He followed Boneh to Israel in 1982 where he covered the Lebanon War for Time.
-The two celebrated their 20th anniversary with a commitment ceremony at the same JCC where they met.
-Aarons joined the Oakland Tribune, urged by former colleague Robert C. Maynard.
-Maynard had purchased the declining Tribune and recruited Roy to be its features editor.